Sondju/GYK-Mods-QMod/QModReloaded/README.md

 - Can start game via GUI.
 Launches via steam:// first, and then EXE directly if it fails.
 - Implemented mod load order
 - Doesnt rely on correct entry point being entered in JSON to load.
 Will search DLL's directly.
+- Can Browse for a location manually if not using Steam.
+- Backup/restore clean Assembly-CSharp.dll files.

 ### Why: